 Stress can wreak havoc on your gut.
 It causes the release of many hormones, including corticotropin-releasing factor (CRF).
 This hormone is linked to the gut’s healthy bacteria, which maintains bowel function.
 The extra CRF also activates your body’s immune response.
 While that may sound like a good thing, immune activity can have adverse effects, as is the case when a person has a strong allergic response to a healthy food.

 Chronic stress can cause your intestinal bacteria to be imbalanced, a condition known as dysbiosis.
-According to an article in the World Journal of Gastroenterology, stress-induced dysbiosis may play a key role in a person developing IBS.
+According to an article in the

 Stress can have the following effects on IBS: